Stock market equivalence: Background and purpose

-As a result of the financial crisis of 2007, the vulnerabilities in the transparency of financial markets around the world were exposed.
+Due to the 2008 financial crisis, the vulnerabilities in the transparency of financial markets around the world were exposed.
 MifID I, which was implemented in 2007, proved inadequate in ensuring the security of EU's investors.
-After the financial crisis, the European Commission wanted to hold stock markets, investment firms, banks, brokers and various investment funds around the world to the same standards of transparency and accountability which were set up for the entities operating within the EU.
-Many analysts believed that the financial crisis was precipitated because of the wide discrepancies that existed in the regulatory frameworks of different jurisdictions.
+After the 2008 financial crisis, the European Commission wanted to hold stock markets, investment firms, banks, brokers and various investment funds around the world to the same standards of transparency and accountability which were set up for the entities operating within the EU.
+Many analysts believed that the 2008 financial crisis was precipitated because of the wide discrepancies that existed in the regulatory frameworks of different jurisdictions.
 Therefore, governments, central banks and financial regulatory authorities around the world decided to harmonise their rules and regulations in order to prevent unscrupulous organisations and individuals from gaming the financial system, and thus ensure investor protection.
 MifiD II was drafted with the purpose of eliminating these loopholes, and stock market equivalence has an important role in achieving this goal.

 The European Commission formally adopted proposals for MiFID II on 20 October 2011.
 This piece of legislation consisted of a number of measures to update and strengthen the financial regulatory framework of the EU.
 Article 23 of this directive contains the provision for stock market equivalence.